jenciso/newblog/content/blog/caching-dns-using-dnsmasq/index.md

   - networkmanager
 ---

-## Intro
+## Overview

-In pandemic times, remote work increased VPN use in employees that need to consume internal services hosted in companies on-premise environment.

-Normally, this VPN connection will be use the DNS server of your company in order to resolve all DNS names of your company and outside internet urls.
+Work remotely was increased since covid-19 appears in the world.
+Some networks devices as VPN appliances are working a lot and employees are using more than never internal services through VPN connections.
+Your VPN connection often requires setup the DNS server of your company in order to resolve all hostnames of the internal company services.

-Each request to your DNS company will be use the same VPN network.
-Obviously, all the UDP packets will be encrypted and transmited using your Internet network.
+So, each dns request use the same VPN network and these UDP packets are encrypt and transmit using your Internet.
 This process will repeat for each simple dns record.
-So, all this round trip create an unnecessary overhead in your communication.

-Caching theses dns requests would be a good alternative to diminish your network latency and speed up your internet browsing.
+So, all this round trip create an unnecessary communication overhead.
+To cache theses dns requests is a good alternative to diminish your network latency and speed up your internet browsing.

-## Install Dnsmasq

-### Prerequisites
+## Installing a Dnsmaq service Hero

+> For ubuntu

 Uninstall `systemd-resolved` package.
 It isn't necessary to have.